Skip to main content

 Abstract

-Interior of the Cooperative Store on the grounds of the Jewish Consumptives' Relief Society (JCRS).
-The store was located in the Business Office.
+Postcard of the dairy farm and purebred Holstein herd at the Jewish Consumptives' Relief Society (JCRS).
+This postcard is from a set of photographs of the JCRS.
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
-It was located on West Colfax Avenue just outside Denver.
+It was located on West Colfax Avenue, just outside of Denver.

 Item